hirokiden/robo-advisor/README.md

 ###########################################################################################################################################
 6) Setting up Validation Step 1 and setting up the user input

-a) Inputting a stock ticker is driven through correct user inputs, but there needs to be a simple fail safe loop that prevents script from proceeding without an approved input.
+a) Inputting a stock ticker is driven through correct user inputs, but there needs to be a simple fail-safe loop that prevents script from proceeding without an approved input.
 This can be completed via using a 'while' loop and setting up a series of conditional statements so:

 x) tickers that are numbers are invalid (prevents errors such as '88888')
 y) tickers that exceed five characters are also invalid (prevents excessive inputs such as 'ABCDEFG')